Jurinich/GDSG-WS-semester-project/README.md

 The controls are kept simple, not requiring multiple buttons to be pressed at once, button mashing or buttons being held down for a longer time.

 ## Timeline Estimation
-- First playable version with upgrades and nice visuals/sounds:  January 7th
+- First playable version with 1 item implemented and nice visuals/sounds:  January 7th
 - First round of playtesting and fix the things that are most pressing for making a submission for the button festival: January 14th
 - Make submission for button festival by January 16th
-- Work on polishing the game, making it juicy, further playtesting: End of February
+- Work on polishing the game, add more items, making it juicy, further playtesting: End of February
 - If accepted for button festival: make version that we can show off there on March 6th/7th.

 ## Team and Credits